 Museum of Natural History

 For inquisitive little minds, why not explore our roots in the modern Natur Musée (Museum of Natural History)?
 The discovery tour display begins with the question “Who am I?” and continues to investigate the local countryside and our world.
-Even the mystery of the Big Bang theory is unravelled.
+Even the mystery of the Big Bang theory unravels.
 The temporary exhibition Affaire de goûts invites big and small to learn more about 400 flavours and to experience 40 different taste sensations.

 Tue–Sun, 10am–6 pm, T: 46 22 33-1, www.mnhn.lu.